nikitavoloboev/moonbit/README.md

 ### Health

-#### [MyFitnessPal](https://itunes.apple.com/us/app/myfitnesspal/id341232718?mt=8) - Calorie Counter & Diet Tracker
+#### [Cronometer](https://itunes.apple.com/us/app/cron-o-meter/id465173198?mt=8) - Calorie Counter & Diet Tracker

 - Use the app to track all the food I eat.
 I eat a whole food plant based diet.
+Love the quality database of foods it has and nicer interface than MyFitnessPal + no ads.

 ### Safari Browser